 Board Committees comprising all independent directors, including an independent director as Chair, have been established to assist the Board in discharging its responsibilities.
-The responsibilities of each Committee are set out in a Terms of Reference for that Committee.
+The responsibilities of each Board Committee are set out in a Terms of Reference for that Committee, which are available on our website at www.insigniafinancial.com.au/corporate-governance.

-Members and their qualifications are set out in the Directors' Report within the 2021 Annual Report.
+Members and their qualifications are set out in the Directors' Report within the 2022 Annual Report.